darrellsilver/norc/INSTALL.md

  * Python 2.4.x, 2.5.x or 2.6.x.
 We've tested on all these versions,
  * Linux (Redhat Fedora 4) or OS X (Tiger, Leopard or Snow Leopard).
- * Django 1.0.
-We haven't tested on Django 1.1, and it may just work.
-We're not doing anything tricky.
+ * Django 1.1; 1.0 might not work anymore and later versions haven't been tested..
  * A semi-recent version of MySQL (5.x or greater).
 If you're not using MySQL everything should still work.
-You'll just have to replace the mysql steps with whatever database backend your using and change the configuration in Django's settings.py as necessary.
+You'll just have to replace the mysql steps with whatever database backend you're using and change the configuration in settings.py as necessary.

 ## Download: